fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-The <i>tsconfig.json</i> file is used to define how the TypeScript compiler should interpret the code, how strictly the compiler should work, which files to watch or ignore, and [much much more](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
+The <i>tsconfig.json</i> file is used to define how the TypeScript compiler should interpret the code, how strictly the compiler should work, which files to watch or ignore, and [much more](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
 For now we will only use the compiler option [noImplicitAny](https://www.typescriptlang.org/tsconfig#noImplicitAny), that does not require to have types for all variables used.

 Let's start by creating a simple Multiplier.
 It looks exactly as it would in JavaScript.